2nd Sunday after the Epiphany

 This Sunday in Worship

-We invite you to join this Sunday at 8:15 am (traditional; in person only), 9:30 am (contemporary; in person or online here), 11:00 am (traditional; in person or online here) or 12:30 (Spanish; in person or on demand here).
+We invite you to join in worship this Sunday at 8:15 am (Traditional; in person only), 9:30 am (Contemporary; in person or online here), 9:30 am (Family Worship in the Gym; special January date), 11:00 am (Traditional; in person or online here) or 12:30 (Spanish; in person or on demand here).